klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 -h, --help            show this help message and exit --summary             Print a summary of the function of the program.
 --test                Perform some self tests.
 -c FILE, --config FILE
-                      Specify the name of the configuration file.
-If this option is not given try to read from "sumo-build.config" in the current working directory.
+                      Load options from the given configuration file.
+You can specify more than one of these, in this case the files are merged.
+If this option is not given and --no-default-config is not given, the program tries to load the default configuration file sumo-build.config.
---update-config FILE  Update options taken from the configuration file with
+--no-default-config   If this option is given the program doesn't load the
-                      options taken from another file which must be a JSON file.
-Options from FILE overwrite options taken from the configuration file.
-Options in FILE that are unknown to the program are ignored.
+                      default configuration.
 --db DB               Define the name of the DB file.
 This option value is
                       stored in the configuration file.
 -P PARTIALDB, --partialdb PARTIALDB